ronket/gradient-descent-and-logistic-regression/README.md

 ## Overview

-This repository focuses on gradient descent optimization and regularized logistic regression, offering efficient tools for L1 and L2 regularization and behavior analysis.
+This project implements gradient descent optimization and logistic regression with regularization.
+It includes:

+- Gradient descent with customizable learning rate strategies.
+- Regularized logistic regression supporting L1 and L2 penalties.
+- Visualizations of optimization behavior and model performance.

 ## Files